 3. Fear of feedback

-For many employees, appraisal time feels like being in the hot seat - where you and your performance are the topic of discussion.
+For many employees, appraisal time feels like being in the hot seat – where you and your performance are the topic of discussion.
 Feedback, good or bad, can be as uncomfortable to receive as it is to give.
-It's why completing a self-appraisal is important.
+It's why completing a self-appraisal is so important.
 It can prepare you to receive feedback by providing the opportunity to self-reflect on your performance.

-Tip for employees: Be honest in yourself- assessment
+Tip for employees: Be honest in your self-assessment

-Take the fear out of performance reviews!
+It's time to take the fear out of performance reviews!

 The annual performance review provides an opportunity for managers and employees to reflect on what employees have learned in the past year, and how all of those experiences will help them to grow and contribute positively to the organization in the future.